 Note: when the need for an air cleaning is brought to your attention by someone selling the device, the buyer should consider doing more research to determine the need and effectiveness of the device.
 In other words, buyer beware.
-Base your purchase on an objective opinion.
+Base your purchase on an objective, science-based information.

 A number of “Portable Air Cleaners” are sold by the big box retailers, hardware stores, department stores, and over the internet.
 These types of air cleaners are useful, to some extent, for cleansing a number of unwanted indoor pollutants from the air.
 Generally, pollutants can be categorized as one of two types: